 The 5.09% Senior Notes are equal in right of payment with our revolving credit facility and all other senior unsecured obligations of the Company.
-Interest is payable semiannually and five equal, annual principal payments commence on July 22, 2016 (the sixth anniversary of issuance).
+Interest is payable semiannually and five equal, annual principal payments commenced on July 22, 2016 (the sixth anniversary of issuance), with four payments remaining.
 The Purchase Agreement contains customary events of default and covenants related to limitations on indebtedness and transactions with affiliates and the maintenance of certain financial ratios.
-As of December 31, 2015, we were in compliance with all financial covenants contained in our revolving credit facility.
+As of December 31, 2016, we were in compliance with all financial covenants contained in our revolving credit facility.